MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 - *Use network monitoring services.* Use services such as Azure Monitor Network Insights and Azure Network Watcher to gain visibility into network performance and health.
 Additionally, use Microsoft Sentinel for advanced threat detection and response across your Azure network.

 - *Deploy Azure Firewall to inspect and secure outbound Azure workload traffic.* [Azure Firewall](/azure/firewall/overview) enforces security policies for outgoing traffic before it reaches the internet.
 Use it to control and monitor outgoing traffic and enable SNAT to conceal internal IP addresses by translating private IPs to the firewall's public IP.
-This ensures secure and identifiable outbound traffic for better monitoring and security.
+It ensures secure and identifiable outbound traffic for better monitoring and security.

-- *Use Azure Web Application Firewall (WAF)for internet-facing workloads.* [Azure WAF](/azure/web-application-firewall/overview) helps protect your AI workloads from common web vulnerabilities, including SQL injections and cross-site scripting attacks.
+- *Use Azure Web Application Firewall (WAF) for internet-facing workloads.* [Azure WAF](/azure/web-application-firewall/overview) helps protect your AI workloads from common web vulnerabilities, including SQL injections and cross-site scripting attacks.
 Configure Azure WAF on [Application Gateway](/azure/web-application-firewall/ag/ag-overview) for workloads that require enhanced security against malicious web traffic.

 ## Establish an AI foundation

 An AI foundation provides the core infrastructure and resource hierarchy that support AI workloads in Azure.
-This includes setting up scalable, secure environments that align with governance and operational needs.
+It includes setting up scalable, secure environments that align with governance and operational needs.
 A strong AI foundation enables efficient deployment and management of AI workloads.
 It also ensures security and flexibility for future growth.

 ### Use Azure landing zone